fasteddy516/CircuitPython_JoystickXL/docs/examples.rst

 Adding capacitive touch inputs is simple when you use a device with an existing CircuitPython driver, such as the Adafruit MPR121 Capacitive Touch Breakout.

+Check out Adafruit's `MPR121 Breakout Guide <https://learn.adafruit.com/adafruit-mpr121-12-key-capacitive-touch-sensor-breakout-tutorial/python-circuitpython>`_ for more information on how to use this peripheral device.

 .. literalinclude:: ../examples/6_capacitive_touch/code.py